Esri/esri-leaflet-doc/README.md

+> The official Esri Leaflet documentation has moved to [developers.arcgis.com/esri-leaflet](https://developers.arcgis.com/esri-leaflet/), and this repository is archived.
+If you have any suggestions or contributions for the documentation going forward, please [log an issue in the Esri Leaflet repository](https://github.com/Esri/esri-leaflet/issues/new/choose) (select "Documentation").

 # Esri Leaflet Documentation Site

-> The official Esri Leaflet documentation has moved to [developers.arcgis.com/esri-leaflet](https://developers.arcgis.com/esri-leaflet/), and this repository will soon be archived.
-If you have any suggestions or contributions for the documentation going forward, please [log an issue in the Esri Leaflet repository](https://github.com/Esri/esri-leaflet/issues/new/choose) (select "Documentation").

 ## Instructions